Your Rights and Responsiblities when Applying for Credit or Loans

 Because enforcement is so difficult, it is essential that you follow these helpful tips in order to avoid being victimized by unscrupulous telemarketers.

-5. Ask questions and demand straight answers on the name, address and history of the company.
+- Ask questions and demand straight answers on the name, address and history of the company.
 If the caller is uncooperative in answering your questions, simply hang up the phone.
 Remember you have a right to know specific information about the caller and the company.
 Then you should verify the information given to you by conducting your own investigation or by calling the Better Business Bureau or the Tennessee Division of Consumer Affairs Consumer Hotline.
 Depending on the nature of the business, the business may also be required to have a license to conduct business at the state, county and city level.

 Be alert to fraudulent telemarketers who engage in phony charitable solicitations.
 Be alert, too, about your consumer rights.
 Going back to the prize situation which began this discussion, you should know that, under Tennessee law, a company may not condition the consumer’s receipt of a prize upon requiring the consumer to pay a service charge, handling charge, mailing charge, or similar charge.
 You are entitled to receive the prize without paying a penny.